-The following report summarizes the stream monitoring activities that have occurred during the Year 2003 at the Charles/McGinnis Site in Madison County.
+The following report summarizes the stream monitoring activities that have occurred during the Year 2004 at the Charles/McGinnis Site in Madison County.
 This site was constructed in 1999 by the North Carolina Wildlife Resources Commission (NCWRC).
-This report provides the monitoring results for the first formal year of monitoring (Year 2003); however, it is actually the fourth year since construction.
-The Charles/McGinnis Site will be monitored again in 2004.
-The actual timeline for formal monitoring will be decided by the Mitigation Review Team.
+This report provides the monitoring results for the second formal year of monitoring (Year 2004); however, it is actually the fifth year since construction.

-Based on the overall conclusions of monitoring along South Fork Big Pine Creek, the Charles/McGinnis Site has met the required monitoring protocols for the first year of monitoring.
-Localized areas of active bank scour and erosion exist.
+Based on the overall conclusions of monitoring along South Fork Big Pine Creek, the Charles/McGinnis Site has not met the required monitoring protocols for the second year of monitoring.
+Areas of severe bank scour and erosion exist as a result of several large storm events.
 These areas should be assessed by the Mitigation Review Team to determine if remedial actions are warranted.
-These areas and all other areas will continue to be monitored during 2004.

-Based on information obtained from the U.S. Geological Survey (USGS), the Charles/McGinnis Site has met the required hydrologic monitoring protocols.
-Vegetative success criteria have also been met for the first year of monitoring.
-No biological sampling has been conducted to-date.
+Based on information obtained from the U.S. Geological Survey (USGS), the Charles/ McGinnis Site has experienced more than ten bankfull events between 1999 and 2004, well beyond the protocols required for hydrologic monitoring.
+However, the stream has experienced de-stabilization throughout several sections of the reach.
+Vegetative success criteria, however, have been met for the second year of monitoring.
+No biological sampling has been conducted to date.
 It is unknown whether or not this sampling will be conducted as part of overall monitoring activities.